Why has Japan become so popular as a travel destination?

-Why did Japan get so popular as a travel destination?
+Why is Japan so popular as a travel destination?
 That’s a question we often hear when talking to potential customers.
-Actually it’s fairly easy to explain why Japan is so popular among foreign tourists.

 1. Rich Cultural Heritage